 Little by little, I have learnt to see that regardless of whether I have money or not, how I feel about it as an entity isn’t going to dig me out of a hole.
 And feeling negatively may even affect my ability to do so… I genuinely believe that improving my attitude to money has helped me to get my head out of the sand and start doing something about my financial situation.

-If you are struggling, consider getting in touch with Stepchange, a debt charity who offer free, confidential advice and services, online or over the phone.
+If you are struggling, consider getting in touch with Stepchange, a debt charity that offers free, confidential advice and services, online or over the phone.
 Your positive money mindset could be just a phone call away!

 Money mindset books: